Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-03-31-chai-creme-brulee.md

     Creme brulee.
 Photo from Unsplash.
 </div>

 Patience is another key ingredient in this recipe.
 If the custard does not have adequate time to bake or set, the center will be liquidy rather than the desired thick, creamy custard.
-If the process is not rushed, the reward is well earned, boasting a satisfying melted sugar crust and a gingery spiced custard.
+For the patient baker, the reward is well earned, boasting a satisfying melted sugar crust and a gingery spiced custard.

 ##### Variations